gaurav-celestial/Pomodoro-js/README.md

 - npm start

 **Run Client:**
-Run the client by going in the directory 'client/homepage' and open the file 'index.html'.
+Run the client by going in the directory 'client/homepage' and open the file 'index.html' while the server is running.

 **User Interactions:**